Discovering Learning-Friendly Generation Orders for Sequential Computation: Proposed Method

-In our experiments, we empirically observed that a few thousands permutations can be handle at once through this approach.
-However, the number of permutations grows factorially, which leads us to introduce the following two-stage hierarchical optimization, where aforementioned loss profiling~(i.e., \textbf{P1} and \textbf{P2}) is performed to determine learning-friendly orders at each level.
+We empirically observed that loss profiling can handle a few thousand permutations.
+However, the number of permutations grows factorially in the sequence length.
+Next, we introduce two-stage hierarchical optimization, where the loss profiling is called as a subroutine.